 Learning Styles Are As Unique As Each Child

 Learning styles are as unique as fingerprints.
 While many are similar, no two fingerprints are the same.
-This uniqueness is similar in the way different children learn.
-While learning styles can be grouped into major categories, children will use a combination of those styles in a different way to learn different subjects.
+This uniqueness is similar to the way different children learn.
+While learning styles can be grouped into major categories, children will use a combination of those styles in a different ways to learn different subjects.
 Since learning styles are different for each child, good tutors should adapt their style to match the child’s learning needs.

 At Engenius Learning Centers, we need to learn how each child learns.
 Understanding this means we can now teach your child in the most efficiently and effectively manner possible.
 What this means to you is faster learning for your child in a way that makes learning fun.